Curious what it's like to be a member of MLUC? Hear reflections from several current members of the church:

 "The wonderful MLUC community completed my journey; our principles sync with me." -Bob Goodman, hear more

 As I sat with my fellow members and guests who attended I reflected on all of the times that we've all spent in the MMR, as John asked us to recall.
-The Naming ceremonies of young babies, the Coming of age youth Bridging Ceremonies from youth to young adults.
-Unions and weddings and yes sadly memorials to our dearly departed members who we hold so close.
-It give us all a chance to quietly reflect on our own mortality and remember how finite our time is here and how its up to each of us to keep the values we hold close, to stay in the moment, not to allow the petty grievances cloud our purpose to attend to the better selves we all aspire to.
+The Naming ceremonies of young babies, the Coming of Age Bridging Ceremonies from youth to young adults.
+Unions, weddings, and yes, sadly, memorials to our dearly departed members who we hold so close.
+It gives us all a chance to quietly reflect on our own mortality and remember how finite our time is here.
+It's up to each of us to keep the values we hold close, to stay in the moment, to not allow petty grievances to cloud our purpose.